Contact Us

 Nagios

-• Network service monitoring: Nagios can monitor network services such as SMTP, POP3, HTTP, and PING, with a focus on network infrastructure monitoring.
+• Network service monitoring: Covers SMTP, POP3, HTTP, PING, and other network services with a focus on infrastructure health.

-• Host resource monitoring: Nagios supports monitoring host resources, including processor load, disk utilization, and more, providing insights into the health of the monitored systems.
+• Host resource monitoring: Tracks processor load, disk utilization, and system health across monitored hosts.

-• Geographic filtering for log data: Nagios supports geographic log filtering, allowing you to filter data by geographic origin and generate maps for traffic-flow analysis.
+• Geographic log filtering: Filters log data by geographic origin and generates traffic-flow maps.

-• Optional online interface: Nagios provides an optional web interface for viewing current network status, log files.
+• Web interface: Optional interface for viewing current network status and log files.

 For guidance on choosing the right tool or service, check out our data-driven sources: log analysis software.